Bhalisa/Variable-Selection-using-correlation-and-significance-and-variance-thresholding/README.md

-# Variable Selection using correlation and significance and variance thresholding
+# Variable Selection using Correlation, Significance and Variance Thresholding

 ## Predicting soybean yield using the best predictors according to correlation and significance and variance thresholding.
 ### This work was my submission for phase 2 of the Dimitra x Ocean Protocol Data Challenge, for which I placed 4th.